-Councilpresident Zietlow: I think that is a portant point that should at least be recorded in the minutes.
-The council, as an elected body, did pass the budget
+Councilpresident Zietlow: I think that is a propertant post that should at least be recorded in the minutes.
+The council, as an elected body, did pass the budget...

-Councilman Towell: For whatever reasons ...
+Councilman Towell: For whatever reasons...

 Councilpresident Zietlow: Yes, with greater or lesser joy; and it was signed by the elected mayor and it was presented to an appointed board.
 I feel strongly, as an elected official, that we should have the final statement as far as policy goes.
-And a is certainly a reflection of that policy.
-And this
+And this is certainly a reflection of that policy.